 With broad corporate experience outside the traditional school environment, Dave has introduced our solutions to other vertical markets including government, corporations, and houses of worship.
 His international connections have brought Bearacade® to Ireland, England, France, Qatar, and other countries.

-With his broad corporate experience outside the traditional education environment, Dave helps bring Bearacade to other vertical markets including government, corporations, and houses of worship, allowing him to reinforce the importance of safety and the sanctity of life for all.
-He has worked tirelessly with Bill to commercialize a device that stops an unwanted breach on any possible safe room and is open to partnering with any organization, public or private.
+Dave has been charged with bringing the Bearacade to other vertical markets including government, corporations, and houses of worship, allowing him to reinforce the importance of safety and the sanctity of life for all.
+His ability to market internationally has brought the Bearacade® to Ireland, France, Dubai, UAE and many other countries.

 You can contact Dave at 855-350-2321 / M: 330-329-6694 or by email at email@example.com